Background and Setup for this story

 Older than all the rippers I usually trained, Dane was twenty-nine to my thirty-five.
-He was late coming into his talents and they’d originally put Dane with another trainer when he was twenty-two.
-As he quickly progressed, my colleague found Dane’s penchant for being right to be personally threatening.
+He’d been late coming into his talents and they’d put Dane with another master ripper when he was twenty-six.
+As he quickly progressed through his training, my colleague found Dane’s penchant for being right to be personally threatening.

 Finally, Dane pointed to the man’s feet.
 “There’s evidence of abnormal bone enlargement in his wrists and ankles.
 These indicate his animal form is much larger than even the largest cat.
 He also has an odd-shaped nose.”

 Cindra bent closer.
 “Where?
 Oh yeah, I see that now.
 Guess that means he would be much bigger than a jungle cat when shifted.”

 Cindra looked up at Dane instead of me, but I wasn’t offended.
 I liked that Dane commanded that level of respect from younger trainees.
 And so far, I hadn’t seen him taking advantage of that kind of admiration from female trainees—or male ones, for that matter.

 “He’s much bigger than a jungle cat,” Dane said as he continued to study the guy.

 Cindra straightened and shook her head.
 “Him being bigger than a jungle cat makes no sense to me.
 How can an average-sized human body like his expand to create a large animal form?”